 Eminent Prior: Sir Alvin of AuburnMarshal: Sir Gregory of RoaneTreasurer: Sir Robert of RobertsdaleSecretary: Sir Barry of Les BoisDeputy Marshal: Sir Paul of KentAlmoner: Sir Donald of Lancaster1st Working Knight: Sir Alexander of Kingston2nd Working Knight: Sir Jack of Sequim3rd Working Knight: Sir Bryant of West Fork4th Working Knight: Sir Corby of Les BoisHerald: Sir Mark of RohanDoorkeeper: Sir Paul of MehlsackCellarer: Sir Milton of KelsoCellarer: Sir Loren of AlbanyCellarer: Sir Peter of DungannonCellarer: Sir Dale of Forges of Saint MauriceSentry: Sir Michael of Lafayette

 To commemorate our 10th anniversary, we had coins minted.
 Most of the coins were bronze, some were silver, and a couple were gold.
 One's position within the Order indicated what type of coin one received; same as the shell they wear on their uniform.
 Every Knight of the Chapel was given one coin free with the others costing $10.

 Today the Province of the United States has 23 consecrated Chapels with a couple more that are on the way to becoming consecrated.
-Tahoma Chapel was a founding member of this Province and currently the Right Eminent Grand Prior and the Provincial Grand Almoner are members of this Chapel.
-While I have only been a member for over a year, I have enjoyed my time in organization.
+Tahoma Chapel was a founding member of this Province and currently, the Right Eminent Grand Prior and the Provincial Grand Almoner are members of this Chapel.
+While I have only been a member for over a year, I have enjoyed my time in the organization.